ToppiOfficial/Src2-KV3lib/README.md

 # Src2KVLib

-**Src2KVLib** is a Python library for creating, manipulating, and serializing Source 2 KeyValue (KV) files, including KV formats such as for ModelDoc.
+**Src2KVLib** is a Python library for creating, manipulating, and serializing Source 2 KeyValue (KV) files such as for ModelDoc.

 # Example
 ```py